react-native-google-signin/google-signin/docs/CONTRIBUTING.md

 ### Making Change to Native Code

-Now, if you want to make changes to native code, just go ahead and import the example project into Android Studio, or open the `GoogleSigninSampleApp.xcworkspace` file in Xcode.
+If you want to make changes to native code, just go ahead and import the example project into Android Studio, or open the `GoogleSigninSampleApp.xcworkspace` file in Xcode.

 In Android Studio you'll see the reference to the `react-native-google-signin` project. in Xcode, under Libraries, there'll be `RNGoogleSignIn` project.